cosmos/cosmos-sdk/docs/architecture/adr-034-account-rekeying.md

 Breaks the current assumed relationship between address and pubkeys as H(pubkey) = address.
 This has a couple of consequences.

-* We cannot prune accounts with 0 balance that have had their pubkey changed (we currently do not currently do this anyways, but the reason we have account numbers is presumably for this purpose).
+* We cannot prune accounts with 0 balance that have had their pubkey changed.
+Currently, we do not prune accounts anyways, but the reason we have account numbers is presumably for this purpose.
 * This makes wallets that support this feature more complicated.
 For example, if an address on chain was updated, the corresponding key in the CLI wallet also needs to be updated.

 ### Neutral